-a.
-All boarders (and any day students still in school) must register for dinner with duty staff in the Dining Hall at
+- a.
+All boarders (and any day students still in school) must register for dinner with duty staff in the Dining Hall at 6.00pm. - b.

-6.00pm.

-- b.
 Prep times exist to enable you to complete work outside lessons.
-Prep for students in Years 6-8 is from 4.00pm to 5.00pm Monday to Thursday, and for all other years from 6.45 to 8.15pm (Yr 9 7.45pm) Monday to Thursday.
+Prep for students in Years 7-8 is from 4.00pm to 5.00pm Monday to Thursday, and for all other years from 6.45 to 8.15pm (Yr 9 7.45pm) Monday to Thursday.
 All boarders are required to observe the rules for prep below. - c.
 Avison boarders are supervised during prep in the House.
-Avison boarders in Years 6-8 have organised practice time from 6.30-7.30pm. - d.
-Boarders in the Sixth Form may do prep in their own rooms, students in Years 10 and 11 will have supervised prep in the Dining Hall.
+Avison boarders in Years 7-8 have organised practice time from 6.30-7.30pm. - d.
+Boarders in Years 10-13 may do prep in their own rooms.
 Academic work takes priority and there must be no practising without permission from the Houseparent or duty staff.
-If you wish to work elsewhere (e.g. in the Music Technology studio or Art Room) you must have permission from the member of staff on duty. - e.
+If you wish to work elsewhere (e.g. in the Music Technology studio or Art Room) you must have permission from the member of staff on duty.

+- e.
 If you are a Sixth Former or in Y11 and are up to date with your work, you may request to be allowed to practise during prep time.
 This will be authorised at the discretion of your Houseparent with the agreement of the Director of Music and your HoD. - f.
 Houseparents may, at their discretion, occasionally allow younger students to practise during prep if they are preparing for specific important musical activities and are up to date with their academic work. - g.
-Visitors to Boarding Houses must sign in (and out) using either the Boardingware app or with duty staff.
+Visitors to Boarding Houses must sign in (and out) using either the Orah (formerly known as Boardingware) app or with duty staff.

-8. VISITNG HOUSES
+8. VISITING HOUSES